hitesh70738/Final_project_crud_app/README.md

 ![ERD-2](https://imgur.com/yijwL3Z.jpeg)<br>

 The 2nd ER diagram shows the final draft of my ER diagram.
 I removed the user login page as it was not needed.
 The application models a one-to-many relationship between the Players and Teams entities.
-One player can be part of one or many teams created by the user.
+One team can have one or many players.
 This will allow the user to create a team with one or many players in that team.